 Microsoft Lists will bring new value to more users who may create and access a list from beyond SharePoint—whether that’s in the context of the new Lists home page (which will aggregate all of your lists, new and existing), Microsoft Teams, the Lists mobile app, or a SharePoint site.

 Related: Learn how to use SharePoint Online, including common issues to avoid, best practices & tips from Microsoft MVPs

 When to use Lists vs other Microsoft 365 apps

 So, Microsoft Lists is an evolution of SharePoint lists that integrates seamlessly with Microsoft Teams.
 Great!
 But how does it differ from other Microsoft 365 apps like Planner, To Do, or Microsoft Tasks—another app within Teams that was announced at last year’s Microsoft Ignite?
 How do you know which app to use when?

-Kashman answered that very question in the comments section of the Lists announcement, explaining that he differentiates between a few of the Microsoft 365 apps based on the "broader notion of difference between work management and task management".
+Kashman answered that very question in the comments section of the Lists announcement, explaining that he differentiates between a few of the Microsoft 365 apps based on the “broader notion of the difference between work management and task management”.
 He broke up the differing use cases in the following way:

 - Microsoft Lists: Work management and work tracking app that enables you to create, share and track structured information across status, lifecycle, ownership, etc. and can further integrate with the Power Platform to design and build productivity apps.

 - Microsoft To Do: Task management for individuals.

 - Microsoft Planner: Task management for the team.